geraw/bug_amp/README.md

-├── framework/           # Search methods and execution environment ├── reports/             # Generated results in CSV and LaTeX ├── utils/               # Helper scripts for visualization and logging ├── run_benchmark.py     # Entry point for experiments └── requirements.txt     # Python dependencies
+├── framework/           # Search methods and execution environment ├── reports/             # Generated results in CSV and LaTeX ├── utils/               # Helper scripts for visualization and logging ├── reports/             # Output for Excel reports ├── results/             # The article result data
+├── utils/               # Helper scripts for visualization and logging ├── run_benchmark.py     # Entry point for experiments
+└── requirements.txt     # Python dependencies
 ````